cardano-foundation/CIPs/CIP-1694/README.md

 This means that two actions of the same type can be enacted at the same time, but they must be *deliberately* designed to do so.

+PV can two distinct updates be designed to be enacted to follow the most recently enacted action of that type?
+Can voting happen for competing actions of the same type, and so the losing actions just get removed from the list of actions to vote for when the winning one is enacted?
+Or it's just never enacted and removed when it expires?

 #### Enactment